KanaHayama/MyPianoPro/README.md

 # About

-A course project for Programmable Logic Device and Hardware course in 2015 when I was junior.
+A course project for Programmable Logic Device and Hardware course in 2015 when I was a junior.
 A FPGA programming course project, playing a complete piano song with multiple buzzers to creates chord effects.

 # Details